SShang93/PMC-UI/README.md

 ### Design

 ##### Colour Scheme

-- The two main colours of the website are a dark green, and white.
-The white to contrast against the background picture and dark green.
+- The two main colours of the website are black and white.
+The white to contrast against the dark background picture.
 There is also a transparent, glass effect on div elements through out the design of the website.
-The effect have a shade of dark green so the design is consistent throughout the website.
+The effect have a shade of dark grey so the design is consistent throughout the website.

 ##### Typogoraphy

 - The 'sansation' font (primary font) is used only for the heading on website pages, and 'atkinson-hyperlegible-mono'(secondary font) is used for the main content in the div elements.
 It keeps the site looking proffesional and making the desing of the website consistent

 ##### Imagery

 - The background image makes sure the user knows the webiste is construction related, also it helps with the design and the constrasting colours used.

 ##### Wireframes